A good example from Saint Thomas More:

 Saint Thomas More took his fatherly responsibilities very seriously.
 Thomas had an unyielding intention to provide for the needs of his children, especially in the area of formation.
 This formational provision was extra-challenging for Thomas since besides his responsibilities as a father, he also felt called to take on many professional duties that kept him away from his home for substantial amounts of time.

-St. Thomas More also enlisted tutor William Gosnell for his children.
+Additionally, Thomas enlisted tutor William Gosnell for his children.
 He wrote the following to William, a kind of philosophy of formation:

 “…to put virtue in the first place among goods, learning in the second; and in their studies to esteem most whatever may teach them piety towards God, charity to all, and modesty and Christian humility in themselves.
 By such means they will receive from God the reward of an innocent life, and in the assured expectation of it will view death without dread, and meanwhile possessing solid joy will neither be puffed up by the empty praise of men, nor dejected by evil tongues.”